vserova/book/pages/ch_app.md

 Load Balancer returns the chosen server to the client.

 4
-Client connects to the selected <span class="nctnt ncbi-app">NetCache</span> server and sends the data to store.
+Client connects to the selected **NetCache** server and sends the data to store.

 5
-<span class="nctnt ncbi-app">NetCache</span> generates and returns a unique key which can then be used to access the data.
+**NetCache** generates and returns a unique key which can then be used to access the data.

 ### How to use NetCache

-All new applications developed within NCBI should use <span class="nctnt ncbi-app">NetCache</span> together with the NCBI Load Balancer.
-It is not recommended to use an unbalanced <span class="nctnt ncbi-app">NetCache</span> service.
+All new applications developed within NCBI should use **NetCache** together with the NCBI Load Balancer.
+It is not recommended to use an unbalanced **NetCache** service.

 The following topics explain how to use NetCache from an application: